taskforge/cli/docs/designs/server.rst

 ``list``
 ^^^^^^^^

-``list`` returns all of the tasks in the List implementation.
+``list`` returns all of the tasks in the TaskList implementation.
 It only requires the method name in the message.

 .. code::